Tuesday, June 30, 2009

 The Manatuk is Good!!

 This Kayak is the 8th one I have built (all Nick Schade designs), but this is the first plywood boat I have made.
 The Manatuk is a surf specific design, and I put boxes in the bottom for surf board fins (I have no idea if I will need them or not).
-Like all things I try for the first time it was a bit of a "learning" experience.
-I messed up the stain and ended up painting the boat.
-I installed the center fin box too far back so I might have to add another in front someday if it is a problem.

 It seems to surf well.
 In my full sized sea kayaks, as soon as they start to gather momentum on the front of a wave, they lose their stability and want to go sideways and roll.
 This little 8 1/2 footer seems to track right down the front of the wave.
 I will be anxious to get it out in some bigger waves but so far it feels great!!!
 I am glad I made it.